xbeatty/Beatty.github.io/_pages/talks.md

 - Audience: Undergraduate biology students
 - Venue: Ecology Methods class (Fordham University)
 - Given: March 2020
-- Note that some exercises for this lecture are demonstrated on a whiteboard, not shown in the powerpoint.
+- Note that some exercises for this lecture are demonstrated on a whiteboard and not shown in the powerpoint.

 ### How North America Gained and Lost Giant Sloths: And other stories of the formation of The Isthmus of Panama